manwestc/manwestc.github.io/_posts/2026-06-27-05-TINTO_REFINED_IGTD.md

 The key point is that these methods should not be evaluated only by the visual appearance of the generated images.
 They must be assessed through rigorous experimental protocols, strong tabular baselines, leakage-free validation, and downstream performance using CNNs, Vision Transformers or hybrid neural architectures.

-TINTOlib makes this comparison practical by providing a unified framework where different tabular-to-image methods can be tested under comparable conditions.
+TINTOlib makes this comparison practical by providing a unified framework where different tabular data into synthetic image methods can be tested under comparable conditions.
 This is essential for understanding when synthetic images are genuinely useful, when they provide interpretable spatial structure, and when classical tabular models may still remain the strongest baseline.

 ---

-## Suggested figures for this post

-The following image files are referenced in the post.
-They should be created and placed in `/images/Blog/`:

-1. `/images/Blog/2026-06-27-tinto-vs-refined-vs-igtd.png`
-   **Use:** main teaser and hero image.
-   **Content:** table-to-image comparison with three branches: TINTO, REFINED and IGTD.

-2. `/images/Blog/2026-06-27-tabular-space-problem.png`
-   **Use:** Figure 1.
-   **Content:** why raw tabular vectors do not have intrinsic spatial neighbourhoods.

-3. `/images/Blog/2026-06-27-same-sample-tinto-refined-igtd.png`
-   **Use:** Figure 2.
-   **Content:** same tabular sample transformed using TINTO, REFINED and IGTD.

-4. `/images/Blog/2026-06-27-tinto-pipeline.png`
-   **Use:** Figure 3.
-   **Content:** TINTO pipeline: tabular features → PCA/t-SNE → coordinate mapping → blurring → synthetic image.

-5. `/images/Blog/2026-06-27-refined-pipeline.png`
-   **Use:** Figure 4.
-   **Content:** REFINED pipeline: feature-distance matrix → MDS/BMDS → hill climbing → optimized feature map.

-6. `/images/Blog/2026-06-27-igtd-pipeline.png`
-   **Use:** Figure 5.
-   **Content:** IGTD pipeline: feature similarity ranking → pixel-distance ranking → iterative pixel assignment → dense image.

-7. `/images/Blog/2026-06-27-method-pipelines.png`
-   **Use:** Figure 6.
-   **Content:** side-by-side comparison of the three method pipelines.

-8. `/images/Blog/2026-06-27-method-selection-map.png`
-   **Use:** Figure 7.
-   **Content:** decision map for choosing TINTO, REFINED or IGTD according to experimental priorities.

----

 ## References and related publications

-The concepts discussed in this tutorial are connected to the following research and software publications on TINTO, TINTOlib, tabular-to-image transformation, synthetic spatial representations, hybrid neural networks and indoor localisation.
+The concepts discussed in this tutorial are connected to the following research and software publications on TINTO, TINTOlib, tabular data into synthetic images transformation, synthetic spatial representations, hybrid neural networks and indoor localisation.

 ### Research articles